 Student learning outcomes in the domains of Interprofessional Communication and Teams and Teamwork will also be assessed in different ways.
-The reflection exercise and global evaluation form described above both contain items that relate to these two domains.
-Students will be assessed on their ability to communicate and work in teams in the courses that utilize these tools (e.g., IPEC electives, IPEC 281).
-Students will also be evaluated in these domains during IPE simulation experiences using the TAS (Appendix J).
+The global evaluation form and reflection grading rubric described above both contain items related to these two domains and will be used to evaluate students in courses that utilize these tools (i.e. IPEC classroom and clinical electives).
+Faculty members will use the global evaluation form to assess students on their ability to communicate and work in teams and will utilize the reflection grading rubric to note whether students have recognized and discussed principles and examples of communication and teamwork that contributed to their experience.
+Remediation for students who do not meet passing criteria for these assessments will be the same as described above.

+Faculty will also evaluate students in these two domains during IPE simulation experiences using the TAS (Appendix J).
 The TAS is a 13-item instrument examining common elements of effective communication, professional climate, and accountability for oneself and the team as a whole.
 It will be administered as observed assessments and self-assessments for the individual student as well as the team as a whole after simulation experiences.
+Student competency in communication and teamwork in the simulation laboratory will be determined by the faculty member who directs the simulation experience, leads the debriefing exercise, and completes the observation component for each student at the end of the session.